dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/c1-overview/excess-rewards.md

 ```solidity
 function withdrawExcessRewards() external
 ```
-The Milkomeda Bridge can call this function (`withdrawExcessRewards`) to withdraw the excess rewards.
-This function calls the bridge function `sendReward` and passing in the value of excess rewards, to the accumulated excess rewards to the bridge.
-Only the bridge can call this function.
+The Milkomeda Bridge has the capability to call the withdrawExcessRewards function in order to withdraw excess rewards.
+When called, this function will in turn call the sendReward function of the bridge, sending the excess rewards accumulated in the LiquidStaking contract.
+It is important to note that only the bridge can call this function, as it is meant to be used solely by the bridge for withdrawing excess rewards from the LiquidStaking contract.